 Product import (Syncee): Syncee does automated product import for retailers (there is a way of doing it manually too).
-It means that retailers can import products from the supplier’s data feed file to their Shopify store, or from the Syncee Supplier Exchange that is an in-app wholesaler, drop shipper directory.
+It means that retailers can import products from the supplier’s data feed file to their online store.

 Product sourcing: It is equal to product managing.
 It means that an application, like Syncee, manages the products of the online store automatically, doing the import, update, and upsert.
 The service provides more settings so that users can have a lot of options for how they want to see their products listed in their e-shop.